 seems to offer.

-The mission of Student Counseling Services (SCS) is to promote intellectual, social and emotional development that fosters academic and personal success within a global and culturally diverse society.
-SCS offers individual and group counseling sessions, skills workshops, outreach presentations and includes services aimed at preventing substance abuse and violence on campus.
+The Counseling Center's mission is to promote student intellectual, social and emotional development that fosters academic and personal success within a global and culturally diverse society.
+The Counseling Center offers individual and group counseling sessions, skills workshops, outreach presentations and includes services aimed at preventing violence and substance abuse.

 Scheduling Your First Appointment